 Aura Banda’s Galápagos Islands: Protecting the Natural World Is a Family Tradition

 Painted to look like a Canon SLR, Aura Banda’s first camera was a piece of wood cut by her grandfather on Floreana Island in the Galápagos.
-It was there, on this small archipelago off Ecuador, where she first dreamed of depicting the fragility of nature through images and inspiring travelers of the Galápagos’ uniqueness.
+It was there, on this small archipelago off Ecuador, where she first dreamed of depicting the fragility of nature through images and of inspiring travelers of the Galápagos’ uniqueness.

 Banda’s growing legacy begins with her grandfather’s decision to become one of the first settlers of the Galápagos.
 “It wasn’t easy at the time,” Banda says of her grandparents’ experience in the late 1930s.
-There was no airport, no airplanes; the only interaction with mainland Ecuador was a ship that came about once every six months.
+There was no airport, and there were no airplanes; the only interaction with mainland Ecuador was a ship that came about once every six months.

 Her grandfather returned to the mainland to get married.
 It was immediately clear to his new wife, however, that his heart lived in the Galápagos Islands, so they returned there together.
-Her grandfather thus began learning about living with the surrounding environment, using natural medicine and other ways of surviving in such a uniquely remote place.
+Her grandfather began learning about living with the surrounding environment, using natural medicine and other ways of surviving in a uniquely remote place.

 Her grandfather’s philosophy: “We don’t have to make nature get used to us; we have to get used to nature.”
 This doctrine of conscious symbiosis was passed down to his children, who eventually bestowed it on Banda.
 Formal education beyond this worldview came when Banda’s grandmother spoke to the president of Ecuador to establish the first school on Floreana Island.
 But after children turned 12, they headed to the mainland to continue their education.
 And most of them would stay there.